-72. The administration of HAdVs to mice, rabbits, rats, guinea pigs and non-human primates resulted in the development of specific antibodies.
-However, limited to no clinical signs of a systemic disease have been observed in infected animals, suggesting that HAdVs have restricted ability to replicate and cause disease in non-human hosts (Pereira and Kelly, 1957).
+76. The administration of HAdVs to mice, rabbits, rats, guinea pigs and non-human primates resulted in the development of specific antibodies.
+Limited to no clinical signs of a systemic disease have been observed in most of the infected animals, suggesting that HAdVs have restricted ability to replicate and cause disease in non-human hosts.
+However, experimental administration of high doses of HAdV can cause tumours in mice, rats and Syrian hamster.
+A LD50 of > 1.4×10^9 CCID50 has been reported for cotton rats and mice receiving the HAdV-5 via intranasal or intravenous route (Pereira and Kelly, 1957; Duncan et al., 1978; Prince et al., 1993; Chen et al., 2013).

-3.4.2 Shedding and Biodistribution
+3.6 Shedding and Biodistribution

-73. HAdV shedding is largely dependent on tissue and infection route.
+77. HAdV shedding is largely dependent on tissue and infection route.
 Respiratory infections are expected to generate the highest viral load soon after infection and virus persists for approximately 2 months post-infection as detected in respiratory samples (Huh et al., 2019).
 It estimated that sputum or oral secretions of infected adults contain 10^6 to 10^7 vp per milliliter (mL) (Musher, 2003).

-74. HAdV shedding was also evaluated in faecal and oral swabs after the administration of a live, oral vaccine containing two serotypes of replication competent HAdV (HAdV-4 and HAdV-7).
+78. HAdV shedding was also evaluated in faecal and oral swabs after the administration of a live, oral vaccine containing two serotypes of replication competent HAdV (HAdV-4 and HAdV-7).
 Over half of the vaccine recipients shed viable viral particles in faecal samples between 7-28 days following vaccination.
 No shedding was detected after 28 days of vaccination or at any time point in throat swabs (Allard and Vantarakis, 2017; FDA, 2019)

-75. The presence of genomic DNA of HAdV species C was observed in human tonsil and adenoid tissues after surgical removal.
+79. The presence of genomic DNA of HAdV species C was observed in human tonsil and adenoid tissues after surgical removal.
 Viable viruses were isolated following long-term culture of tissue samples with permissive cells, suggesting that low levels of infectious viruses may persist in these tissues in a latent form (Proenca-Modena et al., 2019).

-76. In animal models, viable viral particles were recovered in cultures of spleen cells collected from rabbits and guinea pigs 8 weeks after intravenous administration of wild type (WT) HAdV-5.
+80. In animal models, viable viral particles were recovered in cultures of spleen cells collected from rabbits and guinea pigs 8 weeks after intravenous administration of wild type (WT) HAdV-5.
 However, the number of viral particles was very low and only observed when cells where cultured for long periods (~70-100 days) (Pereira and Kelly, 1957; Faucon et al., 1974).